 A profit and loss statement demonstrates the results of operations for a fiscal period, reflecting revenue, expenses, and profitability.
 When revenue exceeds expenses, the result is net income, commonly called profit.
 The higher its profit, the better the business’s ability to grow, invest in operations, attract financing, receive loans, and reward shareholders.
 When costs surpass revenue, it’s called a net loss.

 Only publicly traded U.S. companies are required to file an income statement, quarterly using Form 10-Q and once annually using Form 10-K. Following this data over time, managers can uncover areas in need of improvement and more accurately forecast future financial performance.
 For example, an unusually high increase in the cost of raw materials over a period may only become evident when a P&L is created.
-Profit and loss statements can also demonstrate to external parties, such as investors and lenders, that the company is profitable and where that profit comes from, which in turn is useful for determining whether the company is worthy of an investment or loan.

 How Profit and Loss (P&L) Statements Work

-As noted earlier, a profit and loss statement is one of three main financial statements that are generated monthly, quarterly and annually.
+As noted earlier, a profit and loss statement is one of three main financial statements that are generated monthly, quarterly, and annually.
 Together they form a full picture of a company’s financial well-being.
 The other two statement are:

 Basic P&L Formula